UK's most diverse street to back England at King Power Stadium

 By Ben Ransom

-Sky Sports News reporter Ben Ransom takes a look at the most diverse street in the UK – less than a mile from Leicester’s King Power Stadium where England host Switzerland on Tuesday...
+Sky Sports News reporter Ben Ransom takes a look at the most diverse street in the UK - less than a mile from Leicester's King Power Stadium, where England host Switzerland on Tuesday night, live on Sky Sports...

 Gareth Southgate takes his England team back on the road when they face Switzerland in a friendly at Leicester's King Power on Tuesday night.
-It follows the success of June's World Cup warm-up when England beat Costa Rica 2-0 at Elland Road, their final match before heading to Russia.
+It follows the success of June's World Cup warm-up, when England beat Costa Rica 2-0 at Elland Road, their final match before heading to Russia.
 A sell-out Leeds crowd of more than 36,000 produced an incredibly passionate and noisy atmosphere - something that Wembley can lack - to give Southgate's side the perfect send-off.

-In many ways that game kick-started the national summer of celebration that accompanied England's best performance at a World Cup for 28 years.
-Once again the country was proud to support an England team and over-the-top or not, the social media frenzy around "It's coming home" was the result of a national feeling of goodwill and excitement.
+In many ways, that game kick-started the national summer of celebration that accompanied England's best performance at a World Cup for 28 years.
+Once again, the country was proud to support an England team and over-the-top or not, the social media frenzy around "It's coming home" was the result of a national feeling of goodwill and excitement.

 It is timely then, that as the next chapter begins, England are once again playing away from the capital.
 The decision to take England on the road is part of a wider strategy by the FA, which will give fans from around the country the chance to see the team in person.